visgl/deck.gl/dev-docs/RFCs/v5.0/viewport-transition-rfc.md

 1. **transitionDuration** {Number, default: 0} : Transition duration in milliseconds, default value 0, implies no transition.

 2. **transitionEasing** {Function, default: t => t} : Easing function that can be used to achieve effects like "Ease-In-Cubic", "Ease-Out-Cubic", etc. Default value performs Linear easing. (list of sample easing functions: http://easings.net/)

-3. **transitionInterpolator** {Function, default: `viewportLinearAnimation`} : Function that gets called for each transition step to calculate new viewport.
-It takes start, end viewports and current transition step, returns interpolated viewport.
-We provide couple of utility functions, `viewportLinearAnimation` and `viewportFlyToAnimation`.
-By default `viewportLinearAnimation` is used where all viewport props are linearly animated. `viewportFlyToAnimation` animates viewports similar to MapBox `flyTo` API, this is pretty useful when camera center changes by long distance.
+3. **transitionInterpolator** {Object, default: `LinearInterpolator`} : An interpolator object that defines the transition behavior between two viewports.
+We provide two interpolators, `LinearInterpolator` and `ViewportFlyToInterpolator`.
+By default `LinearInterpolator` is used where all viewport props are linearly animated. `ViewportFlyToInterpolator` animates viewports similar to MapBox `flyTo` API, this is pretty useful when camera center changes by long distance.
 But a user can provide any function for this prop to perform custom viewport interpolations.

 4. **transitionInteruption** {TRANSITION_EVENTS (Number), default: BREAK} : This props controls how to process a new viewport change when the current transition is still active.
 This prop has no impact once transition is complete.
 Here is the list of all possible values with resulting behavior.